3npC0nf1g/VirtualPiano/README.md

 * you just have to open the index.html file with a browser.
 * after that used the keys of your keyboard corresponding to those specified in the web piano to make some songs and take pleasure.
+* Make sure that the keys are those of your default keyboard (AZERTY or QWERTY)

 # ReadMe to complete ...